Iran–Israel proxy conflict: During the Gaza war

 On 8 September, Israeli commandos raided an underground facility near Masyaf used by Iran and Hezbollah to build precision-guided missiles.

 On 17 September, the Shin Bet claimed that it thwarted a Hezbollah attempt to assassinate a former senior defence official with a claymore mine.
 At least 11 people were killed and 4,000 were wounded, mostly Hezbollah members, after the explosions of their pagers nationwide, including in Beirut.
 Among those reported injured was the Iranian ambassador, Mojtaba Amani.

 On 19 October 2024, a drone strike reportedly targeted Israeli PM Benjamin Netanyahu's residence, but no injuries were reported as neither he nor his wife was present at the time.
 Netanyahu remarked, "the proxies of Iran who today tried to assassinate me and my wife made a bitter mistake."
 Iran has attributed the reported attack to Hezbollah, with the state-run IRNA news agency quoting Iran's mission to the UN saying: "The action in question has been carried out by Hezbollah in Lebanon."

+Cyberwarfare and intelligence activity (2025–2026)

+In February 2026, Israel's Shin Bet and National Cyber Directorate reported foiling hundreds of cyberattack attempts attributed to Iranian intelligence over the prior year.
+These mainly involved targeted phishing and account takeovers against senior government officials, defense figures, academics, journalists, and others, with increased activity since the June 2025 Israel–Iran war.
+Israeli authorities stated that most attempts were thwarted, with no major successful breaches reported.

+In June 2026, Yossi Karadi, director general of Israel's National Cyber Directorate, said that cyberattacks attributed to Iran had risen from around 1,600 incidents during June 2025 to about 4,800 during the same month in 2026.
+He said the attacks targeted critical infrastructure, central organisations, small and medium-sized businesses, and the public.
+Karadi said that attacks on critical infrastructure had been repelled, although some companies had their computer systems wiped.
+Also in June, Iran's state-owned banking technology provider said that cyberattacks had disrupted card-based banking services at Bank Melli, Bank Saderat and Bank Tejarat, prompting a temporary suspension of all card-related operations.
+Iranian authorities did not identify a suspected perpetrator, but said they had previously blamed similar incidents on hostile foreign actors such as Israel.
+Israel did not comment on the allegations.